hitcslj/Awesome-AIGC-3D/README.md

 ## Acknowledgments

-This work was supported by The Hong Kong University of Science and Technology (HKUST) and Tencent Hunyuan.
+This work was supported by The Hong Kong University of Science and Technology and Tencent.

 ---